sb2nov/mac-setup/Emacs/README.md

 16. <code>--HEAD</code>: Install HEAD version<br>
 </details>

-> Note: You might want to install [exec-path-from-shell](https://github.com/purcell/exec-path-from-shell) if you are using Emacs plus.
+> **Note**: You might want to install [exec-path-from-shell](https://github.com/purcell/exec-path-from-shell) if you are using Emacs plus.
 It takes care of your environment variables.

-> Note: to have the title bar match your theme background color, consider using instead:
+> **Note**: to have the title bar match your theme background color, consider using instead:
 > `brew install emacs-plus --HEAD --with-natural-title-bars`

 ## Spacemacs